OpusMag/what-cmd/README.md

 To use this tool:

-Option A: Go to the latest release, download the binary and move it to /usr/local/bin/
+Option A: Go to the latest release, download the binary, run chmod +x ~/Downloads/what-cmd (or whatever dir you downloaded it to) and then move it to /usr/local/bin/ by running sudo mv what-cmd /usr/local/bin/

 Option B: